Unraveling the Connections between Privacy and Certified Robustness in Federated Learning Against Poisoning Attacks: Preliminaries

 \section{Preliminaries}

-We start by providing some background on differential privacy (DP) and federated learning (FL).
+We start by providing some background on Differential Privacy (DP) and Federated Learning (FL).

-\paragraph{Differential Privacy (DP)} DP is a formal, mathematically rigorous definition (and standard) of privacy that intuitively guarantees that a randomized algorithm behaves similarly on similar inputs and that the output of the algorithm is about the same whether or not an individual's data is included as part of the input~\cite{dwork2014algorithmic}.
+\paragraph{Differential Privacy.} DP provides a mathematically rigorous guarantee for privacy, which ensures that the output of a random algorithm is close no matter whether an individual data record is included in the input.